Rithari/OnePlusBot/Documentation.md

 Welcome!
 You can find here documentation for [/r/oneplus Discord](https://discord.gg/oneplus) server bot.

 Its prefix is `;` but commands can also be triggered by pinging bot.\
-Note that commands only works in guilds.
+Note that commands only works in guilds and that as of writing bot doesn't support being present in several servers at same time.

 # Features: